shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 This blog series will dig into this and share my thoughts and conclusions from experimentation.
 I'll talk about both:
 - What can we already do today?
 Concrete, pragmatic practices we can use right now to make ourselves faster.
-- What would need to be different in how we work so in the future (few years?), everything will indeed be different and much more productive?
+- And more theoretically: What would need to be different in how we work so in the future (few years?), everything will indeed be different and much more productive?

-My hope is that these will help enthusiastic devs boost their productivity, and to contribute to the general conversation around AI and coding.
+My hope is that these posts will help enthusiastic devs boost their productivity, and to contribute to the general conversation around AI and coding.

-In this intro post, I'm describing the general concept, with some high-level examples.
+In this intro post, I'm describing the general concept, with some high-level examples (most of the series will be low-level and technical).

 ## Creating maintainable software
 By now (2025-06), the term vibe coding has been with us for a few months, and tools / platforms have been here for quite